niftycode/imessage_reader/README.md

 Use

-    imessage_reader.py -e
+    imessage_reader -e

-to create an Excel file containing users and messages.
+to create an Excel file containing users, messages, date and service (SMS or iMessage).
+The file will be stored in the Desktop folder.

+Use

+    imessage_reader -s

+to create a SQLite3 database containing users, messages, date and service (SMS or iMessage).
 The file will be stored in the Desktop folder.

 **Note**: You need access to the *Library* folder in order to read the iMessage database file ("chat.db").
 You can add access (for *Terminal* or *iTerm*) in